Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

 > Could not find TimeoutEntity_EndpointIdx index.
 This may cause significant performance degradation of message deferral.
 Consult NServiceBus NHibernate persistence documentation for details on how to create this index.

-If this log event is written to your log file then read the following guidance on how to apply corrections.
+If this log event is written to the log file then read the following guidance on how to apply corrections.

 ## Potential issues